Middle Childhood Education

 365 Education Building, 419-372-7372

 This is a highly competitive, four-and-a-half year program that requires meeting additional criteria beyond the state minimum.
-Admission to BGSU's Middle Childhood Education program entails the accumulation of at least 45 credit hours, completion of Year 1 education courses, GSW 1120, HDFS 1930 or PSYC 1010, EDTL 2020, EDIS 2310, and EDFI 3030, with a "C" or better, and an overall GPA of 3.0.
+Admission to BGSU's Middle Childhood Education program entails the accumulation of at least 45 credit hours, completion of Year 1 education courses, WRIT 1120, HDFS 1930 or PSYC 1010, EDTL 2020, EDIS 2310, and EDFI 3030, with a "C" or better, and an overall GPA of 3.0.
 Applicants must also submit a writing sample, as well as demonstration of positive dispositions, with possible participation in an interview with faculty.
 Eligibility for at least one junior-level course, notably EDTL 3400, Instruction and Differentiation in Middle and High School Classrooms, and the methods block in the senior "professional" year, requires a 3.0 cumulative GPA, plus a minimum 2.8 GPA in each area of academic specialization.

 Graduates completing the middle childhood major possess a minimum 3.0 cumulative Grade Point Average, a minimum 2.8 GPA in each concentration area, and passing scores on the designated licensure exams and program-mandates assessments.
 Candidates may then apply for Ohio's four-year Resident Educator license, which permits teaching their specialization areas in grades 4-9.

 Upon completion of the baccalaureate degree, students in teacher education programs are expected to: